pycontribs/pyrax/docs/cloud_files.md

 When an object is successfully created, you receive a `StorageObject` instance representing that object.

 One common issue when storing objects is ensuring that the object did not get changed or corrupted in the process.
 In other words, ensuring that the object that is stored is exactly what you uploaded. `StorageObject` instances have an `etag` attribute that is the MD5 checksum of the file as it exists on Cloud Files.
 You can run a checksum on your local copy to see if the two values match; if they do, the file was stored intact.
-However, if you're concerned about integrity, you can compute the MD5 checksum of your file before uploading, and then pass that value in the `etag` parameter of `store_object()` or `upload_file()`, and Cloud Files will check to make sure that its generated checksum matches your supplied etag.
+However, if you're concerned about integrity, you can compute the MD5 checksum of your file before uploading, and then pass that value in the `etag` parameter of `store_object()` or `upload_file()`, and Cloud Files checks to make sure that its generated checksum matches your supplied etag.
 If the two don't match, the file is not stored in Cloud Files, and an `UploadFailed` exception is raised.

 To make this a simpler process, pyrax includes a utility method for calculating the MD5 checksum; it accepts either raw text or a file-like object.
 So try this again, this time sending the checksum as the `etag` parameter: